Human-100/-infra-workflow-setup/README.md

 A step-by-step guide to setting up a complete infrastructure for team and organizational workflows.
 This guide is fully open-source and free to implement, with no paid tools required.

-### This is a personal project i created during an internship at Mountech solutions.
+### This is a personal project i created during my internship at Mountech solutions.

 ## Overview